zoom/zoom-sdk-ios/README.md

 * **Localizable**: Our SDK naturally supports 7 major languages, and you can add more to grow your applications internationally.
 * **Custom Meeting UI**: If you want to add your own decorations to your Zoom meeting rooms, try our Custom UI feature to make your meeting room special.

+## Disclaimer

+**Please be aware that all hard-coded variables and constants shown in the documentation and in the demo, such as Zoom Token, Zoom Access, Token, etc., are ONLY FOR DEMO AND TESTING PURPOSES.
+We STRONGLY DISCOURAGE the way of HARDCODING any Zoom Credentials (username, password, API Keys & secrets, SDK keys & secrets, etc.) or any Personal Identifiable Information (PII) inside your application.
+WE DON’T MAKE ANY COMMITMENTS ABOUT ANY LOSS CAUSED BY HARD-CODING CREDENTIALS OR SENSITIVE INFORMATION INSIDE YOUR APP WHEN DEVELOPING WITH OUR SDK**.

 ## Getting Started

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.